ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 ## Members of a Problem Details Object {#members}

 Problem detail objects can have the following members.
-If the type of a member's value does not match the specified type, the member MUST be ignored -- i.e., processing will continue as if the member had not been present.
+If a member's value type does not match the specified type, the member MUST be ignored -- i.e., processing will continue as if the member had not been present.

 ### "type"

 The "type" member is a JSON string containing a URI reference {{RFC3986}} that identifies the problem type.
-Consumers MUST use the "type" URI (after resolution, if necessary) as the primary identifier for the problem type.
+Consumers MUST use the "type" URI (after resolution, if necessary) problem's primary identifier.

 When this member is not present, its value is assumed to be "about:blank".

 If the type URI is a locator (e.g., those with a "http" or "https" scheme), dereferencing it SHOULD provide human-readable documentation for the problem type (e.g., using HTML {{HTML5}}).
-However, consumers SHOULD NOT automatically dereference the type URI, unless they do so in the course of providing information to developers (e.g., when a debugging tool is in use).
+However, consumers SHOULD NOT automatically dereference the type URI, unless they do so when providing information to developers (e.g., when a debugging tool is in use).

 When "type" contains a relative URI, it is resolved relative to the document's base URI, as per {{RFC3986, Section 5}}.
 However, using relative URIs can cause confusion, and they might not be handled correctly by all implementations.